milosmns/milosmns.github.io/_posts/op-ed/2021-01-01-Personal-README.md

 *Protagonist persona*
 {: refdef}

-Like any other personality type, this type has its pros and cons...
-I can be too detail-oriented, in which case you need to stop me.
+Like any other personality type, this type has its pros and cons… I can be too detail-oriented, in which case you need to stop me.
 On the other hand, fairness and equality are very important to me, and I'll go to extremes to achieve them.
 I'll try not to interrupt you in your work or tell you exactly what to do.
 Instead, I'll tell you about the goals and motivations and expect you to either question them or help us achieve them together.

-I don't like meetings, certainly not in the late afternoon... but when I get an invitation, I'm 100% ready and stay until the best decision is made.
+I don't like meetings, certainly not in the late afternoon… but when I get an invitation, I'm 100% ready and stay until the best decision is made.

 It's also hard to tell what I'm thinking or feeling (I've been told).
 You can ask me directly if you're not sure -- I'll tell you!
 You'll get better at guessing over time.